Attachment Parenting Toddlers – Can You Still Do It?

 Bedding Close to Babies

-This is something that you can absolutely do with a toddler and beyond.
+This is something that you can absolutely do with a toddler and beyond (if you want).
 It’s much safer to bed share with a toddler than it is with a baby.
-And it’s possible to have their crib in your room and thus continue to room in if you don’t want to share your bed.
+And it’s possible to have their crib in your room, and thus continue to room in if you don’t want to share your bed.

 It is however tougher with a toddler than a baby in your room.
-They are more sensitive to noise and so you may have to be extra quiet.
+They are more sensitive to noise and so, you may have to be extra quiet.
 They also start testing boundaries and may not make for best bedfellows.
 It is up to you to set up the appropriate boundaries with your toddler when sharing a space with them.
 And it’s also perfectly fine to let them sleep in their own room, if they are comfortable with it.
 Our son has been sleeping in his room since he was 6 months old.
 He loves it and doesn’t ever ask to sleep with us.
 He only climbs in to our bed in the mornings for a quick cuddle and then works very hard on getting us out of bed.
 He’s on the move from the moment he wakes up.

 Belief in the language-value of baby’s cry

 Attachment Parenting is all about being responsive to your baby’s cry.
-Babies always cry for a reason and need you to respond to them.
+Babies always cry for a reason, and need you to respond to them.
 It’s a little different with toddlers.
-While toddlers also cry for a reason, jumping in to rescue them and address their cries immediately is no longer developmentally appropriate.
+While toddlers also cry for a reason, jumping in to rescue them, and addressing their cries immediately is no longer developmentally appropriate.

 As they are recognizing themselves as a separate entity, they become more clear on their needs and wants.
 They no longer just cry for food or warmth, they cry out of frustration and knowledge that their parent can help make things easier.
 They learn that they don’t always have to put in an effort, someone else can do it for them.
 And this is where the Attachment Parenting model needs to look different for toddlers.
 Toddlers need to be given space to explore, struggle, be bored.
 They learn from all that input and develop independence.
 They can’t develop independence if their parents helicopter over them and constantly run to their rescue.